 The Latest (& Greatest) Country Music Songs To Line Dance to

-Country music and line dancing form a harmonious partnership that attracts dancers and observers all over the world (and especially in Nashville).
-The rhythmic beats and twangy tunes of country songs create the ideal backdrop for kicking up your heels on the dance floor.
+At New Boots Line Dancing, our instructors have taught thousands of line dance lessons and are experts in understanding which songs work best on the dance floor.
 Whether you’re a seasoned line dancer or a beginner looking to two-step into the world of country dance, here’s an in-depth exploration of some of the best country music songs to get your boots tapping and the line moving.
 (Click the links below to listen on Spotify)

 1. “Boot Scootin’ Boogie” by Brooks & Dunn: